systemslibrarian/AI-Conversation-Platform-The-Future-of-Multi-Agent-Collaboration/README.md

 - At least two providers must be available.
 Set `OPENAI_API_KEY` and either `GOOGLE_API_KEY` or `GEMINI_API_KEY`.
 - Logs: `logs/conversation.jsonl`.
 Data/state: `data/` or the specified `--db`.

+### Troubleshooting

+- Invalid flags: Use `--agent1/--agent2`, `--model1/--model2`, `--turns`, `--yes`.
+The CLI does not support `--agents` or `--max-turns`.
+- Missing async plugin: If tests fail with "async def functions are not natively supported", install `pytest-asyncio` and set `[tool.pytest.ini_options] asyncio_mode = "auto"` in `pyproject.toml`.
+- Pytest stdin capture: Interactive tests may error with "reading from stdin".
+Run with `-s` (e.g., `pytest -q -s tests/test_cli.py::test_main_argparse_error_exits_nonzero`).
+- Gemini model 404: Use valid models like `gemini-2.0-flash`.
+The deprecated `gemini-pro` will 404.
+- Termination state: The queue preserves termination flags across runs; explicit resets are handled by application logic.

 ---

 ## 🧭 Documentation Map